 ‘The Lost Founder Series’ today’s story is about an e-commerce fashion store Kaaryah.
 Let’s know the reason behind the failure of the ecommerce fashion store startup, the reason behind shutting down, the economical impact, overall impact on the industry and the mistakes they made which led the start-up towards Death Valley.
-“The Lost Founders” is a series in which we will discuss the start-up stories and the reason behind the biggest failure of the start-ups.
-Let’s begin with the e-commerce fashion store startup Kaaryah story behind the failure – the Indian start-ups’ shutdown in 2017.
+“The Lost Founders” is a series in which we discuss the start-up stories and the reason behind some of the probable mistakes that were done by these potential start-ups.
+Let’s begin with the e-commerce fashion store startup Kaaryah’s story and try to understand what might have gone wrong that led to its shutdown in 2017.

 Founder(s): Nidhi Agarwal